 Cervejaria Ramiro is the most popular restaurant with WeSwap travellers and is probably the best-known seafood restaurant in town.
 This place is busy no matter when you go: in the middle of the afternoon or in the middle of the night - so book ahead.
 It's also equally as popular with locals as it is with travellers - which is usually a sound good indication of quality.
 No, it's not cheap.
 But yes, it's worth it.

 You cannot go to Lisbon and not try their most famous pastry, the pasties de nata AKA the custard tart.
 Located right where the areas of Bairo Alto and Chaido meet, Manteigaria does the best one in town.
-Although we don't recommend taking Trip Advisor as gospel, this place holds position No.1 of 88 "desert restaurants" in Lisbon.
+Although we don't recommend taking Trip Advisor as gospel, this place holds position No.1 of 88 "dessert restaurants" in Lisbon.
 Not bad.

 Taberna da Rua das Flores, is, without doubt, the best meal I had in Lisbon and is our staff pick.
 You must, find this little gem.
 Incredible tapas and wine and you'll pay less than €20 a head.
 The food is stunning.
 It's hard to say anymore.
 Google it, pin it, visit it.